allyr13/obu-student-recruitment/api/scripts/TroubleShootConda.md

 ### Update using conda
-This option will install all the packages directly to the conda environment.
-After this is done, you can confirm the installs using [conda list](#list-env-packages)
+This option will install all the packages directly into the conda environment.
+This script calls a python file that reads the `requirements.txt` file and translates all the libraries into `conda install <package>` commands.
+After this is done, you can confirm the installations using [conda list](#list-env-packages)

 ```bash